 The Nature Conservancy has teamed up with Sporting Kansas City to bring awareness to food waste.

-Every year over 40% of food is wasted in the U.S. – that’s 72 billion pounds of food that never reaches the kitchen table.
-In the spring of 2018, The Nature Conservancy partnered with Major League Soccer club, Sporting Kansas City to spotlight this economic and environmental issue through their new initiative, Sporting Sustainability.
+Every year over 40% of food is wasted in the U.S. That’s 72 billion pounds of food that never reaches the kitchen table.
+In the spring of 2018, The Nature Conservancy partnered with Sporting Kansas City, a Major League Soccer club, to spotlight this economic and environmental issue through their new initiative, Sporting Sustainability.

 Sporting Sustainability aims to raise awareness around the impact of food waste prevention, including greenhouse gas emissions reduction, responsible agricultural land use and fresh water conservation, while utilizing educational tools to encourage the adoption of sustainable practices amongst consumers.